 Yes, it entirely depends on you!
 If you just want to eat miles, you can do it in less than 10 days but why would you do that?
 I took a few longer days to enjoy the nature, and scenery of Borneo has to offer.

 Below are some pictures that I took along my ride in Borneo and if you wish to view the complete Photo Album, please click on this link.

 *The Odometer reading was captured since Day 2 as I’ve forgotten to take the picture of the Odometer on Day 1 which I rode around Kuching city for 158KM.
 Therefore, 18139-14052= 4087 + 158 = 4245KM.

 That’s a wrap of my ride and I hope you enjoyed the experience I’ve shared with you.
 I have many people to thank especially my Boss who approved my long holiday (Without his approval, this trip would be impossible), not forgetting my number 1 fan (my Wife), Mforce (Benelli Distributor), Family and Friends who supported my incredible journey.

-If you had something on your mind, go for it, don’t let anything to stop you but do a proper planning, research, have some basic troubleshooting/repair skills and most importantly, enjoy every bit of your ride.
+If you had something on your mind, go for it, don’t let anything stop you but do proper planning, and research, have some basic troubleshooting/repair skills and most importantly, enjoy every bit of your ride.
 The road is an open highway, go and explore them.
 It will be your story which will last forever.
-You might be also interested in reading on best motorcycle routes in Malaysia.
+You might be also interested in reading about the best motorcycle routes in Malaysia.